 Aberdeen Centre.
 Credit

 In the heart of Richmond’s Asian hub, the Golden Village, visitors can explore three large Asian-style malls – Aberdeen Centre, Parker Place and Yaohan Centre – where you’ll find a variety of shops, services, and the latest fashions from Tokyo and Taipei.
 A must-visit is Canada’s only Daiso store – the Japanese version of a supersized dollar store – with hundreds of items all for $2 or less.
-After shopping for uniquely Richmond souvenirs in the Golden Village, indulge yourself at the McArthurGlen Designer Outlet Centre.
-Scheduled to open spring 2015, BC’s first luxury mall will be an open-air village with pedestrian-only streets linking up high-end, designer stores like Gucci, Burberry, Prada, and Armani.
+After shopping for uniquely Richmond souvenirs in the Golden Village, indulge yourself at the McArthurGlen Designer Outlets.
+This is BC’s first luxury mall and features an open-air village with pedestrian-only streets linking up high-end, designer stores like Gucci, Burberry, Prada and Armani.

 Richmond Olympic Oval.
 Credit

 Of course, no visit to Richmond is complete without a visit to the Richmond Olympic Oval, the most iconic venue of the 2010 Olympic Winter Games.
-Open to everyone from elite athletes to group visitors, the venue continues to host world-class sporting events and is home to several centres of sporting excellence.
-Coming to the Oval in early 2015 is the $5.7 million Richmond Olympic Experience (ROX) museum, offering an inspiring, interactive journey celebrating the Olympic spirit and telling the story of sport in Richmond.
-It will be North America’s only member of the International Olympic Museums Network and will feature three floors of gallery space and include displays, interactive media, and hands-on sporting simulations.
+Open to everyone from elite athletes to group visitors, the venue continues to host world-class sporting events and is home to several centers of sporting excellence as well as the Richmond Olympic Experience (ROX) museum.
+The museum offers an inspiring, interactive journey celebrating the Olympic spirit and telling the story of sport in Richmond.
+Across three floors of gallery space groups will find displays, interactive media and hands-on sporting simulations.

 Add Richmond to your itinerary and discover the Far East adventures awaiting your clients in one of Canada’s most desired West Coast cities.